 This works best when you have determined or set out a fixed price for each service you render.

-4. Market Yourself as a Coach or Consultant with Strategy and Class
+4. Marketing Yourself as a Coach or Consultant with Strategy and Class

-Selling your coaching/consulting products or services requires a strategic approach only you can determine.
+Selling your coaching/consulting products or services requires a strategic approach to market your consulting business.

 There is really no one size fits all approach to selling when you want to market yourself as a coach or consultant but one thing is common with every successful coach or consultant – strategy!